PE and Sport Premium

 At Hillcrest, we strive to develop children who have a love for sport, have a good understanding of health and fitness and are confident in competitive sporting scenarios.

 Sport and PE is a vital part of our curriculum at Hillcrest.
 We recognise the contribution it can make, not only to the health and well-being of individuals, but also to the academic side of their education.
-As a school, we plan a comprehensive sport curriculum which both allows children to access all necessary skills for their age, as well as, preparing them for competitive sports competitions in Key Stage 2 and 3.
+As a school, we plan a comprehensive sport curriculum which both allows children to access all necessary skills for their age, as well as preparing them for competitive sports competitions in Key Stage 2 and 3.
 Additionally, a wide range of extra-curricular clubs are available, which provide the children with the opportunity to take their desired skills to the next level.
 We are also always looking to make links with sports clubs in the local area, this provides children a clear path into sport outside of school in the wider community.
-At the moment, we have strong links with Downham and Stow Cricket Club, Kings Lynn Town Football club and Pelicans Hockey Club.
+At the moment, we have strong links with Downham and Stow Cricket Club, Downham Town Football Club, Norwich City Football Club and Pelicans Hockey Club.

 What is the Sports Premium?